 Carolyn Faulkner

 Carolyn's art beautifully weaves together her heritage and personal life experiences into vibrant and thought-provoking pieces.
-Her work reflects a deep connection to identity and a celebration of diversity, often utilizing a blend of traditional and contemporary techniques to convey her unique perspective.
+As a multi-displinary artist her work reflects a deep utilization of a blend of traditional and contemporary techniques to convey her unique perspective.

-Her work has or is presently on exhibition in North Carolina at the Charlotte Art League, Charlotte, NC DA's Office, Carolinas Healthcare System, Wake Forest Baptist Medical Center, Foster's Gallery; and in South Carolina at the Anderson Art Center, Union Art Center, Ebry’ Ting Gullah Gallery, and The Penn Center Gallery.
+Her work is in homes throughout the U.S. and has been on exhibition in numerous art shows in North and South Carolinas; to name a few the Charlotte North Carolina DA's Office, Carolinas Healthcare System, Wake Forest Baptist Medical Center, Queen City Art; and in South Carolina at the Anderson Art Center, Union Art Center, Ebry’ Ting Gullah Gallery, and The Historic Penn Center Gallery.
+Her work and workshops may be found and purchased in the Queen City Art Gallery and Maker’s Space in Charlotte, NC.

 My Inspiration